-Google Chrome, Mozilla Firefox, and Safari internet browsers are the recommended browsers for access to the eFile & eServe (eFS) portal.
-Use this link to file using these browsers, or click the eFile and eServe - Other browsers button above.
+Google Chrome, Mozilla Firefox, Microsoft Edge, and Safari internet browsers are the recommended browsers for access to the eFile & eServe (eFS) portal.

 Electronic filing and service is required in all 87 Minnesota counties.